People's Party of Canada candidate in Sask. slammed over call for more 'hate speech' | CBC News

 'Hate speech is best said out loud'

-In an interview with CBC News on uesday, Payant, said he stood by his post and expanded on his intended message.
+In an interview with CBC News on Tuesday, Payant said he stood by his post and expanded on his intended message.

 "So if I had the choice between free speech and the alternative [violence], the alternative is always much worse."